-You can now test that your theme is working properly, without any changes affecting the original version of your site.
+You can now test that your theme works properly without any changes affecting your site’s original version.

 We’ll discuss how to publish the changes next.

-How to Change WordPress Theme on a Live Site
+Method 4.
+Change WordPress Theme on Live Website

-Now that you’ve successfully tested your new theme, and ensured it works in a way that won’t break your site, you’re ready to make it live.
+Now that you’ve successfully added your new theme zip file and tested it on your staging environment, you’re ready to make it live.

-To publish your new theme, the easiest way is to go to Appearance » Themes from the left-hand sidebar of your admin panel.
+The easiest way to publish your theme is to go to Appearance » Themes from the left-hand sidebar of your admin panel.
 Now hover your mouse cursor over your chosen theme, and click the Activate button.

-To publish your new theme from a staging environment, as we showed you how to do above with Bluehost, follow these steps.
+To publish your new theme from a staging environment, follow these steps.

-From your staging environment go to Bluehost » Staging Site, and scroll a little way down the page.
-You’ll see 3 options for copying your test site over to your original, live site.
+Go to Bluehost » Staging Site” and scroll down the page from your staging environment.
+You’ll see 3 options for copying your test site to your original, live site.

 - Deploy files only.